Alessiodoor/Parallel_knn/README.md

 # Parallel_knn
-Parallel implementation of Ann in c
+Parallel implementation of knn in c